laurafreyaweller/laurafreyaweller.github.io/_posts/2016-04-04-about-the-author.md

 - Now you move to GitHub desktop and click fetch and afterwards push.
 Now your remote repository and therefore your remote static website is updated.

 6. Errors I encountered
-The process of setting up a static website via GitHub can be very contronting, irritating and annoying.
+The process of setting up a static website via GitHub can be very confronting, irritating and annoying.
 It took me 4 full days to get a website running, so do not stress if it doesn't work at once.
 One of the most important things I have learned here is that google knows EVERYTHING.
 If you can't find your error solution, try again: you will not have searched well enough.

 How I tackled all my errors is similar.
 Terminal gave an error, I read carefully the error and copy pasted the error + the code I have the terminal into google.
 Then I started reading around 10 different articles (reddit/GitHubsupport/Jekyllsupport, etc) that had similar problems and looked at how they solved it.
 Slowly I started to get the gist of the basic codes and I could solve my errors.